-MARNING: Changing mode to RAID mode will cause a data loss in the NVMe PCIe SSD.
+MARNING: Changing to RAID mode may cause a data loss in the NVMe PCIe SSD.

-- i NOTE: Ensure SATA settings is on RAID mode.

-- 1. Turn on the system.

-- 2. When the Dell Power-On Self-Test (POST) screen is displayed, press F2.

-- 3. When the System Setup window is displayed, click System BIOS.

-- 4. Click NVMe Settings.

-- 5. Select RAID mode.
+- i NOTE: Ensure SATA settings is on RAID mode. - 1.
+Turn on the system. - 2.
+When the Dell Power-On Self-Test (POST) screen is displayed, press F2. - 3.
+When the System Setup window is displayed, click System BIOS. - 4.
+Click NVMe Settings. - 5.
+Select the NVMe Mode as RAID mode. - 6.
+Select the BIOS NVMe Driver as Dell Qualified Drives or All Drives.

-- 6. Click Back.

-- 7. Click Finish.

-Figure 8.
+Figure 7.
 NVMe Settings in BIOS